-that all the French were prohibited | Among the Savages, to give me either Wine or Brandy, and that I should certainly be imprison'd as soon as the Campaign were over.
-However, the poor drunken Persons are always excus'd: for, the Bottle attones for all Grimes.
+\ drunk, that all the French were \ Among the Savaprohibited to give me either Wine ges, drunken Persons are always excusid; or Brandy, and that I should cer- for the Bottle attainly be imprison'd as foon as the tones for all Crimes.

-Wretches, the Prisoners, were carried to Quebec; from whence they are to be fent to the French Galleys.
-Much about that time, the Sieur de la Forest, one of the Mr. de la Salle's Officers, arriv'd at the Fort in a great Canow, being conducted thither by eight or ten Coureurs de Bois.
-He gave Mr. de Denonville to understand, that a Party of the Illinese and the Oumamis waited for the Hurons and the Outaouas at the Lake of St. Claire, in order to joyn 'em, and to march with joint Forces to the River of the Tjonontouans, that being the place of their general Rendezvous.
-He added, that in the Lake of the Hurons near Missilimakinac, Mr. de la Durantais, affisted by the Savages, our Allies, had taken an English Company conducted by some Iroquese, who had fifty thousand thousand Crowns-worth of Goods in their Canows, to be dispos'd of in exchange with the Nations that dwell upon these Lakes: as also, That Mr. Dulbut had taken another English Convoy, being affisted by the Coureurs de Bois, and the Savages, who had shard the former Capture; and that he had kept the Emlish and Iroquese as Prisoners, as well as their Commander, who was call'd Major Gregory.
-In fine, he represented to Mr. de Denonville, that 'twas high time for him to fet out from Fort Frontenac, if he mean'd to appear at the general Rendezvous, where the Auxiliary Troops sent from the Lakes would arrive very speedily.
-The next day, being the 3d of July, the Sieur de la Forest embarqued again for Niagara, and steer'd to the North-side of the Lake.
-At the same time we embarqued, and stood to the opposite side of the Lake, being favour'd by the Calms which in that Month are very common.
+Campaign were over.
+However, the poor Wretches, the Prisoners, were carried to Quebec; from whence they are to be fent to the French Gallies.
+Much about that time, the Sieur de la Forest, one of Mr. de la Salle's Officers, arriv'd at the Fort in a great Canow, being conducted thither by eight or ten Coureurs de Bois.
+He gave Mr. de Denonville to understand, that a Party of the Illinese and the Oumamis waited for the Hurons and the Outaouas at the Lake of St. Claire, in order to join 'em, and to march with joint Forces to the River of the Tionantouans, that being the Place of their general Rendezvous.
+He added, that in the Lake of the Hurons near Missilimakinac, Mr. de la Durantais, assisted by the Savages, our Allies, had taken an English Company, conducted by some Iroquese, who had fifty thousand Crowns worth of Goods in their Canows, to be dispos'd of in Exchange with the Nations that dwell upon these Lakes; as also, that Mr. Dulbut had taken another English Convoy, being affisted by the Coureurs de Bois, and the Savages, who had shar'd the former Capture; and that he had kept the English and Iroquese as Prisoners, as well as their Commander, who was call'd Major Gregory.
+In fine, he represented to Mr. de Denonville, that 'twas high time for him to fet out from Fort Frontenac, if he mean'd to appear at the general Rendezvous, where the Auxiliary Troops fent from the Lakes would arrive very speedily.
+The next Day, being the 3d of July, the Sieur de la Forest embarqued again for Niagara, and steer'd to the North-side of the Lake.
+At the same time we embarqued, and ftood to the opposite side of the Lake, being favour'd by the Calms which in that Month are very common.